TiagoM13/TiagoM13/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="300px" max-width="300px" width="300px" align="right" alt="Computador iuriCode" />

 <p align="left">
-  🔭 I currently work as a Front-End developer with React.js, Typescript and Javascript, among other technologies.
-Development of campaign websites, blogs for influencer posts and event landing pages.
+  🔭 I currently work as a Front-End developer with React.js, Typescript and Javascript, among other technologies like PHP in conjunction with WordPress.
+In the development of campaign websites, influencer blogs and landing pages, in addition to daily support and maintenance.
 </p>
 <p align="left">
-  🌱 I have knowledge in Back-End development with Node and Mobile with React Native, at the moment I'm studying and improving my skills in these two technologies.
+  🌱 Currently I have been focusing my studies on Mobile with React Native, improving myself and learning new things in this area of development, I have knowledge in Back-End development with Node, I have focused on improving my knowledge daily.
 </p>

 ##